jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

 in your present module, but half its value is longitudinal over all your blocks.
 Put in the time to review old material.

-### There's no short cut
+### Put in the time

-You have to put in the time to actually learn.
+There are no short cuts to simply putting in the time to actually learn.
 Merely owning Firecracker or any resource won't make you a better student.
 The hard reality is that you have to put in the time.

 With Firecracker, there's a lot of upfront work of slogging through questions before you start to reach steady state maintenance mode.
 As long as you're